jgphilpott/polyconvert/README.md

 scarb test
 ```

-The Cairo package mirrors the existing non-dimension conversion categories and uses rational values so proof programs can preserve exact arithmetic across conversions.
+The Cairo package mirrors the existing conversion categories and uses rational values so proof programs can preserve exact arithmetic across conversions.

 </details>